PortfolioDeck/portfoliodeck-themes/README.md

 ## Adding a theme

-Create a new topic branch, i.e. “kitteh-theme”
+Create a new topic branch, i.e. “kitteh-theme” and add a folder in `themes` with your theme name.

-Add a folder in `themes` with your theme name.
 The folder needs the following files:

 * collection.liquid
 * index.liquid